frjufvjn/vertx-mybatis/README.md

 ## Description
 ### Synopsis
 #### pure vertx sql client
 The code block below is an example of a pure sql client code provided by vertx.
-I wanted to build an sql service using (without giving up) an ORM framework like mybatis.
+I wanted to build an sql service using (without giving up) an SQL Mapper framework like mybatis.
 ```java
 final SQLConnection connection = conn.result();
 connection.queryWithParams("select * from test where id = ?", new JsonArray().add(2), rs -> {